 What Causes Shadow Accounting?

-Advisors need to have visibility into their incentive compensation.
+- Poor Visibility Advisors need to have visibility into their incentive compensation.
 They need to see their production numbers and how they’re tracking to quota.
 Without this visibility, advisors will resort to monitoring their sales stats independently.

-Inaccurate payouts are likely the main culprit behind shadow accounting.
+- Inaccurate Payouts Inaccurate payouts are likely the main culprit behind shadow accounting.
 Miscalculations and inaccurate payout demotivates advisors and causes them to lose faith in the efficacy and accuracy of your compensation processes.

-A lack of confidence is the culmination of the issues described above–poor visibility and inaccurate payouts.
+- Lack of Confidence A lack of confidence is the culmination of the issues described above–poor visibility and inaccurate payouts.
 Essentially there is a lack of confidence in the current compensation system, whether it be the processes, staff, or technology.

-How to Eliminate Shadow Accounting
+Eliminate Shadow Accounting With Technology

 Many investment firms still employ manual methods in their compensation administering processes.
 A surprisingly high number of firms use spreadsheets as the primary compensation tool According to CSO Insights 51.6% of businesses use spreadsheets to calculate and manage commissions; an additional 10.8% use manual tools to calculate commission payments.
 In other words, 62.4% of businesses use spreadsheets or manual means to run their incentive compensation program.
 Investing in an incentive compensation management solution will help investment firms manage every aspect of their incentive compensation with increased accuracy and efficiency.